 This paper makes two contributions to the literature.
-First, unlike the crosssectional literature on the impact of military service on health the instrumental variables approach used in this paper provides unbiased estimates.
-Second, this paper documents that though the Vietnam lottery very significantly increased military service it led to only a modest increase in combat exposure.2 In the following section we discuss the existing literature on veteran's health and on the impact of the Vietnam Era draft.
-In Section III, we describe our primary data source, the National Health Interview Survey.
+First, unlike the cross-sectional literature on the impact of military service on health, the instrumental variables approach used in this paper provides unbiased estimates.
+Second, this paper documents that though the Vietnam lottery very significantly increased military service, it led to only a modest increase in combat exposure.
+In the following section, we discuss the existing literature on veterans' health and on the impact of the Vietnam Era Draft.
+In Section III, we describe our primary data source, the NHIS.
 In Section IV, we discuss the research methodology and some of the issues that complicate the use of draft eligibility as an instrument.
-Section V discusses our results and Section VI concludes.
+Section V discusses our results, and Section VI concludes.

 II.
-Previous Literature
+PREVIOUS LITERATURE

-There is a significant literature documenting the disproportionate prevalence of health problems amongst military veterans.
-Hoge et al. (2004) find that mental health problems are common in veterans that served in Iraq and Afghanistan.
-Kang and Bullman (2001) document an increase in mortality caused by motor-vehicle accidents in a 7-year follow-up study of Gulf War veterans.
-McKinney et al. (1997) show that veterans are more likely to smoke than non veterans.
-In one of the early papers in this literature, Card (1987) finds that Vietnam veterans are much more likely to report problems associated with post traumatic stress disorder including "nightmares, loss of control of behavior, emotional numbing, withdrawal from the external environment, hyperalertness, anxiety, and depression."
-Jordan et al. (1991) document that exposure to combat in Vietnam is associated with higher prevalence of specific psychiatric disorders, including post traumatic stress disorder.
-McFall et al. (1988) and Price et al. (2004) present evidence of a strong link between post traumatic stress disorder and substance abuse.
+There is a significant literature documenting the disproportionate prevalence of health problems among military veterans.
+Hoge et al. (2004) find that mental health problems are common in veterans who served in Iraq and Afghanistan.
+Kang and Bullman (2001) document an increase in mortality caused by motor vehicle accidents in a 7-yr follow-up study of Gulf War veterans.
+McKinney et al. (1997) show that veterans are more likely to smoke than nonveterans.
+In one of the early papers in this literature, Card (1987) finds that Vietnam veterans are much more likely to report problems associated with posttraumatic stress disorder including "nightmares, loss of control of behavior, emotional numbing, withdrawal from the external environment, hyperalertness, anxiety, and depression."
+Jordan et al. (1991) document that exposure to combat in Vietnam is associated with higher prevalence of specific psychiatric disorders, including posttraumatic stress disorder.
+McFall, Mackay, and Donovan.
+(1992) and Price et al. (2004) present evidence of a strong link between posttraumatic stress disorder and substance abuse.